dzangolab/fastify/packages/graphql/README.md

 export default config;
 ```

-Register the plugin with your fastify instance:
+Register the plugin with your fastify instance in `src/index.ts`:

 ```typescript
 import configPlugin from "@dzangolab/fastify-config";